MPD Prospect Day

 During MPD Prospect Day, applicants will meet with an investigator to discuss their MPD Prospect Day Preparation Packet.

-A thorough background check is conducted on all entry level officer applications.
-As a part of the background check, it is required that applicants bring in specific documents.
+A thorough background check is conducted on all entry-level officer applications.
+As a part of the background check, it is required applicants bring in specific documents.

 - Proof of Citizenship: